22 Essential Tips for Dining Room Lighting Over Table

 Layering Light Sources (Beyond the Main Fixture)

-19. Smart Lighting Options
+19. Embracing Smart Lighting

 A modern dining room with a pendant light over the table casting a warm, adjustable glow, illustrating smart lighting capabilities.